Redocly/redocly-cli/docs/rules/path-excludes-patterns.md

 This rule is the general Swiss army knife version.
 If you absolutely know something should not be in the path (for example `foo`), then add the pattern to prevent it.

-Ideas for things to prevent in paths besides HTTP verbs include other common CRUD verbs, bad words, and internal code words (food for thought).
+Some common things to check using this rule: other common CRUD verbs, bad words, and internal code or terminology.

-Other ideas are around casing (other than kebab-case, which is a common approach and we have [another rule](./paths-kebab-case.md) already prepared for that).

 ## Configuration